Have you ever wanted to sound as though you were a native Spanish speaker? Perhaps the best way to do that is by using our Spanish slang words!

-Platicar is perhaps one of the most common Spanish slang words among the younger Mexican generations.
+Platicar is perhaps one of the most common Mexican slang words among the younger Mexican generations.
 In fact, in many parts of Mexico, people almost exclusively platicar, rather than charlar or hablar.

 Platicar is used almost entirely in relation to family and friends.
 You might use platicar in relation to talking to your brother, but you might use charlar in relation to talking to your boss.

 No mames is the Mexican slang phrase meaning “No way”.
 Usually, if someone says that to you, they are either quite surprised or don’t believe what you have just told them.